souravsb66/CrunchDesigns/README.md

   - Admins can sort users based on their names alphabetically
   - Admins can filter the type of users between user/admin/mod
   - Admins can remove users
+  - Admins have another tab where they keep track of all tasks